alebelcor/knowledge/nextdns.md

 # [NextDNS](https://nextdns.io/)

-Fix Spotify crashes by allowing these domains:
+Fix Spotify crashes by adding these domains to your "Allowlist":

 ```txt
 *.audio-ak-spotify-com.akamaized.net